-Adjacent to the Davis Field House is Movie Gallery Veterans Stadium which includes the Douglas Hawkins Press Box, home to a 10,000 square foot strength and conditioning center, state-of-the-art athletic training center and Student-Athlete Academic Support Center as well as a Stadium Club and 38 private suites for fans to enjoy home football games.
+Adjacent to the Davis Field House is Veterans Memorial Stadium which includes the Douglas Hawkins Press Box, home to a 10,000 square foot strength and conditioning center, state-of-the-art athletic training center and Student-Athlete Academic Support Center as well as a Stadium Club and 29 private suites for fans to enjoy home football games.

-Next to Movie Gallery Veterans Stadium is the newly renovated Riddle-Pace Field, home of the Trojans baseball team.
-The facility includes the Lott Baseball Complex, which houses coaches offices, locker rooms, meeting rooms and covered practice facilities.
+Next to Veterans Memorial Stadium is the newly renovated Riddle-Pace Field, home of the Trojans baseball team.
+The facility includes the Lott Baseball Complex, which houses coach's offices, locker rooms, meeting rooms and covered practice facilities.
 Recent stadium renovations included the addition of an artificial turf playing surface, a 30-foot wall in right field and a new scoreboard that includes video replay capabilities.

-Other nearby facilities include the new Trojan softball complex (completed in the fall 2001) and soccer/track complex (completed in the spring 2003).
+Other nearby facilities includes the new Trojan softball complex (completed in the fall 2001) and soccer/track complex (completed in the spring 2003).
 Also, the state-of-the-art Lunsford Tennis Complex was completed in the fall of 2001, doubling the number of courts available to TROY students and the Troy community.

 On the horizon is a brand new multi-purpose arena and convocation center.
-Groundbreaking for that facility, which will be located directly behind the Tine Davis Fieldhouse adjacent to the track/soccer complex, is scheduled for early 2010.
+Groundbreaking for that facility, which will be located directly behind the Tine Davis Fieldhouse adjacent to the track/soccer complex, has begun this year.
 Troy's basketball programs are scheduled to move into the next facility in time for the 2012-13 school year.